-Analytics Intelligence can be defined as the new ability to ask questions builds on the Google Now -like automated insights that came to the Google Analytics mobile apps last fall.
+Analytics Intelligence can be defined as the new ability to ask questions builds on Google Now which is like an automated insight that came to the Google Analytics mobile apps last fall.
 The insights surface data the system thinks will be useful to the person who is logged in, meaning they are tailored to the kinds of data and insights that the user has engaged with.

 How do I use it?

-The analytics Intelligence feature is accessible by clicking on a circle icon with dots that is present on the top on the right side of the apps, and now on the desktop, too.
+The analytics Intelligence feature is accessible by clicking on a circle icon with dots that are present on the top on the right side of the apps, and now on the desktop, too.